Elmore Leonard’s rules of writing are, of course, excellent guidelines.

 We found the dead man after searching until the sun came up the next morning.
 He was on his back.
 His eyes and mouth were open, wide.
 It was as if he’d seen the bowels of hell and at that point died with pure fear freezing his facial muscles in an expression of absolute horror.

 Flies buzzed around the wounds on his head.
 A couple flew into his mouth and then crawled back out.
 Black ants, and I’ll never forget this as long as I live, walked on the dead mans eyeballs.
 They stepped first one way and then other, randomly zig-zagging about.
 It was an odd sight to say the least.
-They looked liked ice skaters on two tiny frozen and morbid ponds.
+They looked like miniature ice skaters on two tiny frozen and morbid ponds.
 A wasp stood at the opening of the left ear canal.
+Its rear end undulating up and down as if the insect was practicing its twerking moves.

 So when people ask me about the things I remember most about working death scenes, well, I recall the weather, the suddenness of it all, the vivid descriptions of the people and places, the dialects of the people I questioned and how many times their statements ended in a manner that when written deserved to end in exclamation points.
 I think of the backstories of the killers and victims—the prologues to murder.